The danger of CRISPR gene-editing technology used in food or even humans

 How Monsanto uses CRISPR to wiggle out of the responsibility for GMO labeling

 Monsanto is now using CRISPR technology to alter the genome of the horrible Frankenfoods they are creating.
-It is standing on the shelves of your supermarket and without realizing it you might be eating it every day.
+It is standing on the shelves of your supermarket and without realizing it you might eat it every day.
 The problem is that organisms altered with CRISPR technology are not technically classified as GMOs.

 Instead of using genes from different species, engineers at Monsanto used tissue culture selection and a chemical mutagen to modify the gene.
 Technically, this is not the same method and is how Monsanto and other large food producers can escape GMO restrictions (so far).